-(4)We report operating income before amortization (OIBA) that is a supplemental measure to GAAP.
+(5)We report operating income before amortization (OIBA) that is a supplemental measure to GAAP.
 OIBA represents income (loss) from operations before: (1) stock-based compensation expense; and (2) amortization of intangible assets.
 This measure, among other things, is one of the primary metrics by which we evaluate the performance of our business.
-Additionally, management uses adjusted OIBA which excludes acquisition-related retention consideration as we view this as part of the earn-out consideration from the transaction.
+Additionally, management uses adjusted OIBA which excludes acquisition-related retention consideration as we view this as part of the eam-out consideration from the Enhance Interactive transaction.
 Adjusted OIBA is the basis on which our internal budgets are based and by which management is currently evaluated.
 Management believes that investors should have access to, and we are obligated to provide, the same set of tools that we use in analyzing our results.
-This normal expenses should be considered in addition to results prepared in accordance with GAAP, and should not be considered in addition to results prepared in accordance with GAAP, and should not be considered in addition to results prepared in accordance with GAAP, and should not be considered in addition to results prepared in accordance with GAAP, and should not be considered in addition to results prepared in accordance with GAAP and should not be considered in addition to results prepared in accordance with GAAP in account the excluding the effects of certain other non-cash expenses.
-OIBA has certain limitations in that it does not take into account the impact to our statement of operations of certain expenses, including non-cash stock-based compensation associated with our employees and acquisition-related accounting.
-We endeavor to compensate for the limitations of the non-GAAP measure presented by providing the comparable GAAP measure with equal or greater prominence, GAAP financial statements and detailed descriptions of the reconciling items and adjustments, including quantifying such items, to derive the non-GAAP measure.
+This non-GAAP measure bhould be considered in addition to results prepared in accordance with GAAP, and should not be considered in adjusting our results.
+This non-GAAP measure presents our consolidated with our employees and acquisition-related acquisition-related acquisition-related acquisition-related acquisition to acquisite and acquisition to acquisite as cordinated with our employees and acquisition-related acquisition in the ti does not take into account the impact to our statement of operations of certain other non-cash toxeh-based for the limitations of the non-GAAP measure presented by providing the comparable GAAP measure with equal or greater prominence, GAAP financial statements and detailed descriptions of the reconciling items and adjustments, including quantifying such items, to derive the non-GAAP measure.